VH-Lab/NDI-matlab/docs/reference/+ndi/+time/+syncrule/filefind.m.md

   Returns 1 if the parameters of NDI_SYNCRULE_OBJ_A and NDI_SYNCRULE_OBJ_B are equal.
   Otherwise, 0 is returned.

-Help for ndi.time.syncrule.filefind/eq is inherited from superclass NDI.TIME.SYNCRULE
+Help for ndi.time.syncrule.filefind/eq is inherited from superclass ndi.time.syncrule
 ```

 ---